Aamir185/SIT764-Project-Analysis-and-Design/PyTorch_vs_Surround.md

 PyTorch has a dedicated website which houses tutorials, blogs and all necessary information for anyone wishing to learn it.
 Such a website not only provides a boost to its presence, but allows beginners to quickly grasp the basics and get cracking with their models.
 The absence of such a website and similar documentation for Surroud is a big point of concern which should be addressed in the near future.

+3. **Extensibility**

+PyTorch community forums are abuzz with extensibility issues and many users are seen complaining about the difficulty of using other frameworks and API's withing PyTorch.
+Surround, on the other hand, is built with flexibility and extensibility in mind and plays well with popular machine learning frameworks including PyTorch, TensorFlow to name a few.